jongs/jongs.github.io/_posts/2018-08-08-building-working-remote-teams.md

 tags: remote_work
 ---

 I am a big fan of distributed teams.
-They foster thoughtfulness, reduce drama, improve employer/employee matches, and improve business economics.
+They foster thoughtfulness, reduce drama,  and improve business economics and help companies and employees find better matches.

 If you are building a remote team, there are three important considerations to think about: